chadm9/Filet-Minion/README.md

 film franchise.
 Players take on the role of a good minion armed with a powerful (pineapple!) banana cannon and do their best to ward off progressively more frantic onslaughts from hoards of evil minions.
-Compete against your friends today to see who can achieve the highest score and lay claim to the title of being "One in a Minion."
+Compete against your friends to see who can achieve the highest score and lay claim to the title of being "One in a Minion!"
 <br>
 <br>
 <img src='./images/FiletMinionTitleScreen.png'>